bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 What I first did back then still Dhruv was maintaining the PRs.
 So I just first built the main PR that includes all the sub-PRs and ran a node just to also have something available already and playing a bit around what the end product would look like and then iteratively I would look at those sub-PRS and no, I didn't look at the SECP parts until recently It always was appeared very scary for me all those cryptography and math stuff but I also ended up doing a little review there.
-I was lucky enough to join a hangout at the last CoreDev meeting in Ireland where Peter gave an introduction to the LibSecP library and he specifically presented the PR1129, which is the Alligator Swift part.
+I was lucky enough to join a hangout at the last CoreDev meeting in Ireland where Peter gave an introduction to the `libsecp` library and he specifically presented the PR1129, which is the Alligator Swift part.
 So I got a little deeper into that through that.

 Mike Schmidt: 00:32:48

-And you've been now dabbling in LibSecP?
+And you've been now dabbling in `libsecp`?
-Maybe just a quick overview of what is LibSecP other than a little bit intimidating and then...
+Maybe just a quick overview of what is `libsecp` other than a little bit intimidating and then...

 Sebastian Falbesoner: 00:32:59

 Yeah.
 So, what every transactions basically consists of to show proof that the one spending a transaction owns the private key of the address where the funds have been sent to, it includes a digital signature.
-And for that digital signature, we have our own library called libsecp256K1.
+And for that digital signature, we have our own library called `libsecp256K1`.
 It is named after the curve that has been chosen back then by Satoshi to represent those digital signatures.
-Earlier it was initially OpenSSL has been used but that has been replaced because that had some problems with the malleability like the same signature could be represented by different encodings and also it wasn't very performant, so at some point I think it was Peter Wuille, he came up with the idea to write their own library, libsecp256K1.
+Earlier it was initially OpenSSL has been used but that has been replaced because that had some problems with the malleability like the same signature could be represented by different encodings and also it wasn't very performant, so at some point I think it was Peter Wuille, he came up with the idea to write their own library, `libsecp256K1`.
 And yeah, that's what we use nowadays.

 Mike Schmidt: 00:34:12